drdnnsalves/Data-Struct-A2/Selection Sort/executionTimesSelectionSort.md

-# Execution times for Bubble Sort Algorithm
+# Execution times for Selection Sort Algorithm

 ## Test with 100 lists of size 10000